FionaLeong/cargo-flight-monitor/README.md

 ```

 ### 2. Running the Data Pipeline
-To execute the ETL process and fetch the latest data from the HKIA API, run:
+To execute the ETL process and fetch the latest data from the HKIA API, run in root folder:
 ```bash
 python src/main.py
 ```